 MATTERS OF CURIOSITY

-Dévé will launch with its signature offering; jewellery crafted from sterling silver and gold vermeil, with a view of offering additional accessories and luxury objects in the following years.
-Preserving a seasonless and timeless appeal, Dévé will emphasise classic, sculptural and minimalist silhouettes, designed to transcend trends and elevate, with a subtle elegance, laid back yet considered ensembles.
+Dévé launched with its signature offering: jewellery crafted from sterling silver and gold vermeil, with a view of offering additional accessories and luxury objects in the following years.
+Preserving a seasonless and timeless appeal, Dévé emphasises classic, sculptural and minimalist silhouettes, designed to transcend trends and elevate, with a subtle elegance, laid back yet considered ensembles.

-Indulging both our own and our customers’ enthusiasm for acquiring fabulously unique oddities, Dévé will also present its Curiositées; a curated menagerie of discovered objects and vintage treasures, hand-selected by Estelle herself.
-Most importantly, she is committed to telling their stories – their passions, idiosyncrasies and joys – both through her jewellery and, more broadly, through Dévé as a brand.
+Indulging both our own and our customers’ enthusiasm for acquiring fabulously unique oddities, Dévé will also present at a later date its Curiositées; a curated menagerie of discovered objects and vintage treasures, hand-selected by Estelle herself.

 Inspired by a myriad of influences, from architecture, sculpture photography,to modernist furniture and history, Estelle Dévé has cultivated an eclectic inner world; a testament to a life lived nomadically.
 Raised in the French Occitanie region near Montpellier, to French and Catalan parents, she developed a worldly curiosity that would see her migrate to Australia.
 It was in Sydney, captivated by the artistry, skill and dedication of local jewellery designers, that Estelle discovered what has since been her vocation.